-NOTES TO UNAUDITED PRO FORMA COMBINED CONSOLIDATED CONDENSED STATEMENT OF OPERATIONS-(CONTINUED)
+NOTES TO UNAUDITED PRO FORMA COMBINED CONSOLIDATED CONDENSED STATEMENT OF OPERATIONS-(Continued)

-Represents (i) the additional interest expense associated with the Convertible Secured Note issued in the Financing, (ii) the reversal of interest expense associated (g) with the retirement of Senior Notes under the Senior Note Exchange and (iii) the reversal of interest expense associated with the repayments of the Credit Facility as follows (in thousands):
+(g) Represents (i) the additional interest expense associated with the Convertible Secured Note issued in the Financing, (ii) the reversal of interest expense associated with the retirement of Senior Notes under the Senior Note Exchange and (iii) the reversal of interest expense associated with the repayments of the Credit Facility as follows (in thousands):

-Decem For the ear ended ecember 31, 2002 Interest expense from Convertible Secured Note \$ (4 (4,200) Interest expense associated with Convertible Secured Note Warrant (983) Interest expense associated with the Convertible Secured Note issuance costs (116) Interest expense savings associated with Senior Note exchanges 8,632 Net interest expense savings associated with Credit Facility repayments 268 Interest expense related to Korean subsidiary excluded from Pihana acquisition 55 Net change to interest expense \$ 1.
-3,656
+ye For the ear ended cember 31, 2002 Interest expense from Convertible Secured Note \$ (4,200) Interest expense associated with Convertible Secured Note Warrant (983) Interest expense associated with the Convertible Secured Note issuance costs (116) Interest expense savings associated with Senior Note exchanges 18,632 Net interest expense savings associated with Credit Facility repayments 268 Interest expense related to Korean subsidiary excluded from Pihana acquisition 55 Net change to interest expense \$ 13,656 Ψ. ,000

-- (h) Represents the reversal of the gain on debt extinguishments associated with the historical Senior Note debt exchanges during the year ended December 31, 2002 as these unaudited pro forma financial statements assume that these retirements took place as of December 31, 2001. - Represents the reversal of other income and expense related to Pihana's Korean subsidiary excluded in the Pihana Acquisition, primarily the gain recognized on the (i) sale of the Korean subsidiary. - Represents the shares of common stock associated with the Combination and Senior Note Exchange as described above as if they were outstanding as of January 1, (j) 2002 as follows (in thousands):
+- (h) Represents the reversal of the gain on debt extinguishments associated with the historical Senior Note debt exchanges during the year ended December 31, 2002 as these unaudited pro forma financial statements assume that these retirements took place as of December 31, 2001. - (i) Represents the reversal of other income and expense related to Pihana's Korean subsidiary excluded in the Pihana Acquisition, primarily the gain recognized on the sale of the Korean subsidiary. - (j) Represents the shares of common stock associated with the Combination and Senior Note Exchange as described above as if they were outstanding as of December 31, 2001 as follows (in thousands):